Larder Love

 • PRIVACY

-Rhubarb and Ginger Gin Jam
+Rhubarb and Ginger Gin Jam (zero waste)

-rhubarb and ginger gin jam by larderlove
+rhubarb and ginger gin jam on spoon

 Oh the taste of that sharp tangy rhubarb with the kick and warmth of ginger.
 Yes, it was perfect in the Rhubarb and Ginger Gin we made the other week.
-But now it’s time to take it one step further and turn the leftover gin soaked rhubarb into this amazing jam.
+But now it’s time to take it one step further and turn the leftover gin-soaked rhubarb into this amazing jam.

-rhubarb and ginger gin jam by larderlove
+ingredients for rhubarb and ginger gin jam

 • 500g gin soaked rhubarb